UWPCE-PythonCert/ProgrammingInPython/source/class_schedule/lesson02.rst

 **GOAL**

-You should be comfortable with working with variables, numbers, strings, and basic functions before we start class next week.
+You should be comfortable with working with variables, numbers, strings, and basic functions before the next class.

 git
 ---